instructure/ddb-sync/README.md

 ```

 ## Contributing

-We welcome pull requests for additional functionality to add to and extend ddb-sync.
-If interested, write up a commit and add the "Toolsmiths" group to the functionality and drop a line in #toolsmiths notifying us that you have a commit ready for review.
-We will get a review in and give feedback as appropriate prior to merging.
-Our build system includes linting and a test suite but be sure to include further tests as a part of your request.
+Pull requests welcome for both bug fixes and features.

+Our build system includes linting and a test suite so be sure to include further
+tests as a part of your pull request.

 ------